South Carolina is home to many beautiful and fascinating moth species.

 The moth flies mainly at night and is attracted to lights.
 It prefers wooded areas, gardens, and fields.
 The larvae of this species feed on various plants, including oak trees and garden plants.

-The adult moth has a wingspan of 1.25 to 1.75 inches and is usually active from May to September.
-They can be seen in the early evening, often near street lights or porch lights.
+The adult moth has a 1.25 to 1.75 inches wingspan and is usually active from May to September.
+They can be seen in the early evening, often near street or porch lights.
 This moth can be easily identified by its unique patterning and coloration.

 5. Yucca Moth

-The Yucca Moth (Tegeticula, Greya, and Prodoxus spp.) is a species of moth native to South Carolina, as well as some other parts of the United States.
-They are small types of moths in South Carolina with a wingspan of about 2 cm.
+The Yucca Moth (Tegeticula, Greya, and Prodoxus spp.) is a species of moth native to South Carolina and some other parts of the United States.
+It is a small type of moth in South Carolina with a wingspan of about 2 cm.
 The adults have white wings and white heads.
 They have gray bodies with black lines running down their backs.

 They are generally found in fields and meadows and prefer areas with lots of yucca plants, which they feed on.
 These moths also act as important pollinators for the yucca plant.
 In the summer and early fall, yucca moths can be found throughout South Carolina.

 During this time, they will lay their eggs inside the flowers of the yucca plant, which the caterpillars will then feed on when they emerge.
-Although they may be small in size, these moths play an important role in the ecosystem and should be protected as part of South Carolina’s natural heritage.
+Although they may be small, these moths play an important role in the ecosystem and should be protected as part of South Carolina’s natural heritage.

 6. Zebra Conchylodes Moth

 The Zebra Conchylodes Moth (Conchylodes ovulalis) is a member of the Geometridae family and is found throughout South Carolina.
-This medium-sized moth has a wingspan of 1.5 to 2 inches and is white and gray in color, with distinctive dark gray stripes running along its wings.
+This medium-sized moth has a wingspan of 1.5 to 2 inches and is white and gray, with distinctive dark gray stripes running along its wings.
 These moths feed on various plants, including grasses, dandelions, and clover.

-The caterpillars are brown and white in color, with a unique black “V” pattern across their backs.
-By providing a diversity of flowering plants, gardeners can attract more of these beneficial moths to their gardens and help to support local ecosystems.
+The caterpillars are brown and white, with a unique black “V” pattern across their backs.
+By providing a diversity of flowering plants, gardeners can attract more of these beneficial moths to their gardens and help support local ecosystems.

 7. Woolly Gray Moth

-The Woolly Gray Moth (Lycia ypsilon) is a species of moth that can be found in the state of South Carolina.
-It has a beautiful silvery-gray color and is approximately 1-1.5 inches in size.
+The Woolly Gray Moth (Lycia ypsilon) is a species of moth found in South Carolina.
+It is approximately 1-1.5 inches in size and has a beautiful silvery-gray color.
 Its wings are covered with fine, dense fur, giving it a woolly appearance.

-This species prefers deciduous woodlands and forests as its habitats, and they feed primarily on foliage, particularly oak leaves.
+This species prefers deciduous woodlands and forests as its habitats, and it feeds primarily on foliage, particularly oak leaves.
 This species, on the list of the types of moths in South Carolina, is often found resting in or near areas of heavy vegetation.
-The Woolly Gray Moth is also known to feed on tree sap, making them important pollinators.
-They are active during the summer but may also be seen in the spring.
+The Woolly Gray Moth is also known to feed on tree sap, making it an important pollinator.
+It is active during the summer but may also be seen in the spring.

 They are an important part of the food chain, providing sustenance to birds, small mammals, and other insect species.
 They are relatively common throughout South Carolina but may be harder to spot due to their small size and elusive behavior.
-With patience and knowledge of the area, you can spot these lovely moths in their natural habitats.
+You can spot these lovely moths in their natural habitats with patience and knowledge of the area.

 8. Yellow-Based Tussock Moth